 The effective tax rate on sports betting is 8.5% (increased from the original 7.5% in 2010) and payback to players is limited to 85%.
 The taxes and 85% payback limit were intended to protect players by making gambling less addictive.
 Poker is taxed at 2% of each poker pot or tournament prize pool.

-The government has been prompted to consider making amendments to the existing gaming law due to numerous player and operator complaints, with many operators withdrawing from the French market due to high tax obligations.
+The government has been urged to consider making amendments to the existing gaming law due to numerous player and operator complaints, with many operators withdrawing from the French market due to high tax obligations.

 Autorité de Régulation des Jeux En Ligne